Salaries in San Jose, CA

 2. TikTok

 TikTok is a social media platform that allows users to create and share short videos.
-It has gained immense popularity worldwide.
+It continues to grow rapidly and shapes trends in social media.

 3. Nutanix